dantas15/todo-ts-prisma-rest-api/README.md

 ## Environment variables

-If you just want to run the development sever, just copy and paste the values from `.env.example` to a new `.env` file
+- If you just want to run the development sever inside `docker compose`, the file `docker-compose.yml` already contains the development environment variables in the file the container.
+- Otherwise, if you want to run the development server locally, just copy the `.env.example`:

 ```shell
 cp .env.example .env